Can Florida Prosecutors Seek The Death Penalty?

 In hearing the case, Supreme Court Justice Sonia Sotomayor opined “The Sixth Amendment requires a jury, not a judge, to find each fact necessary to impose a sentence of death…A jury’s mere recommendation is not enough.”
 Justice Sotomayor continued stating the law is unconstitutional as it leaves obligation on the judge, not the jury, to find the facts essential to imposing a sentence of capital punishment.
 Further, Supreme Court Justice Stephen G. Breyer noted that the Florida death penalty legislation is a violation of the Eighth Amendment protecting individuals against cruel and unusual punishment.
 Ultimately, these findings placed the burden on the state of Florida to revise their system a develop legislation that abides by the Supreme Court’s ruling–a process that the Florida legislature is attempting to comply with and is set discuss various proposals at the end of the March 2017 legislative session.

-Consult With A Criminal Defense Attorney
+Consult With A Criminal Defense Lawyer

-In the event that you are charged with a crime, it is important that you immediately reach out to a criminal defense attorney.
-A charge by does not mean you will be convicted, and an experienced defense attorney will be able to protect your rights and fight for your freedom.
+In the event that you are charged with a crime, it is important that you immediately reach out to a criminal defense lawyer.
+A charge by does not mean you will be convicted, and an experienced defense lawyer will be able to protect your rights and fight for your freedom.
 At the Baez Law Firm, our team understands the seriousness of a seemingly benign charge and they are ready to aggressively represent you in your case.
 Call the Baez Law Firm today at 800-588-BAEZ for to schedule your free consultation.